International admissions: How to apply

 Applying for student housing

-You should apply for student housing before the deadline of 1 June.
+You should apply for student housing as soon as you have received an offer of admission and before the deadline of 1 June.
 Student housing will be reserved upon request only.
-Non-EU/EEA students will be GUARANTEED housing to apply for Student Visa (Study Permit).
-The guarantee is stated in the Letter for Visa Purposes.
+Visa-seeking students will be guaranteed housing to apply for Student Visa to enter Norway.

 Student Deposit Account

-Non-EU/EEA students must transfer money into the Student Deposit account.
+Non-EU/EEA students must transfer their proof of financial ability into the Student Deposit account.

 Once the deposit is received, a Confirmation of Deposit will be issued to apply for Student Visa (Study Permit).